s-r-e-e-r-a-j/PortEye/README.md

 - Includes Timeout functionality to avoid hanging on unresponsive ports.
 - Displays discovered open ports at the end of the scan
 - Saves open port results to a timestamped log file for later reference

+  ## Disclaimer
+  This tool is intended for educational and diagnostic use only.
+Use it only on systems you own or have permission to test.

   ## Installation
 1. **Clone the Repository**